elioamicarelli/about-insiders-analytics/index.md

 # **How does Insiders Analytics work**

-## Insiders and Insider Trading

-Thanks to their privileged position, **insiders may have access ahead of the public to information that could impact the company stock price**.

- ► It's illegal for insiders to buy and sell shares based on their privileged information...however research shows that **insiders transactions can be predictive of stock performances** {2}{3}{4}.

-## Mining the SEC databases to track insiders' behavior

-**Insiders are required by law to timely report their transactions** to the SEC which make them publicly available via the EDGAR system {3}.
+Thanks to their privileged position, **insiders may have access in advance to information that could impact the company stock price**. **Insiders are required by law to timely report their transactions** to the SEC which make them publicly available via the EDGAR system {3}.

+The
 **[Insiders Analytics](https://twitter.com/insidersanalyt1) mines insiders reports and produces automated analyses based on the data extracted**.

 **The project mission is to contribute to market fairness** by disseminating structured information about insiders' transactions.